Yushi-Hu/VisualSketchpad/README.md

-# VisualSketchpad
+# Visual Sketchpad: Sketching as a Visual Chain of Thought for Multimodal Language Models

-Codes for Visual Sketchpad: Sketching as a Visual Chain of Thought for Multimodal Language Models
+Under construction, coming soon!